hiesabx/reservoirflow/README.md

 - Advanced computing such as GPU, TPU and Quantum Computing.
 - Scientific Machine learning using Physics-informed neural networks (PINNs) or DeepONets.

 An open-source reservoir simulation library within the Python ecosystem is also very important to students, universities, researchers, engineers, and practitioners.
-Therefore, the growth of this tool can only be taken as a positive growth for a new and healthy oil & gas community that we try to create.
+Therefore, the growth of this tool can only be taken as a positive growth for a new community that we try to create.
 However, this requires a huge support to meet the upcoming challenges that we are looking for, see [Support Us](/support_us.html).

 ## Installation